 There are ample ways to enjoy your visit to Yellowstone National Park in the winter.
 Mammoth Hot Springs Hotel and the Old Faithful Snow Lodge provide numerous services to assist people with whatever way they decide to explore the snowy terrain.
 They also offer snowcoach or van shuttles to and from ski trails.
 Both have ski shops where they provide cross-country/skate ski rentals and other skiing equipment as well as ice skates and snowshoes.
 They offer guided ski tours, lessons, and instructions for individuals and groups.

-Mammoth Hot Springs Hotel has guided snowmobiling and ice skating near the North Entrance of the park.
+Mammoth Hot Springs Hotel has an ice skating area near the North Entrance of the park.
 They have a launching point for over-snow exploration, and hot tub rentals where people can relax at the end of the day.
 Old Faithful Snow Lodge's Bear Den ski shop has a repair center.
 Snowcoach excursions and massage therapy are offered there as well.
 Both places have ice skating rinks, and people may rent skates through the lodges or bring their own.

 Cross-country ski and snowshoe trails wind through much of the park.
 Some are groomed hiking trails, while others are backcountry routes.
 Anyone taking overnight excursions must obtain a Backcountry Permit from the park ahead of time.
 The Old Faithful area is a favorite location among skiiers because it has 40 miles of cross-country courses.